½ loin end NY strip loin steak, tied with strings 1” apart (your butcher will do this if you ask)

 1 clove garlic, smashed

-2 cups plus 2 tablespoons dry red wine, divided
+2 cups and 2 tablespoons dry red wine, divided

 1 tablespoon tomato paste